B.A., University of Natal, South Africa

 S.J.D, 1991, Northwestern University School of Law

-Professor Motala is a Professor of law at Howard University School of Law.
-He was also an Honorary Professor of Law at the University Of Western Cape School Of Law in South Africa.
-He is a native of Durban, South Africa, and was active in the struggle for liberation in South Africa.
+Ziyad Motala is a Professor of law at Howard University School of Law.
+He served as an Honorary Professor of Law at the University Of Western Cape School Of Law in South Africa.
+Prior to his teaching at Howard, he also taught at Northwestern Law School as an adjunct law professor and a visiting professor at Chicago-Kent College of Law.
+Motala is a native of Durban, South Africa, and was active in the struggle for liberation in South Africa.

 He received his B.A. and LL.B. degrees from the University of Natal (South Africa).
 He has an LL.M. and an SJ.D degree from Northwestern University in Chicago.
 He is an authority on international law, constitutional law, and comparative law.
 He served for eight years as the Director of the Graduate Studies Program at Howard University School of Law and currently serves as the Director of the Howard South Africa Summer Abroad Program, which he initiated.